kstenerud/concise-text-encoding/cte-specification.md

     { "a key" = (some_metadata=500) }

-This map is invalid, because it resolves to `{"a key"}`, with no value associated with the key (the metadata doesn't count).
+This map is invalid, because it resolves to `{"a key"}`, where no value is associated with the key (the metadata doesn't count).

 Metadata can also refer to other metadata, for example: